Daham-abeyratne/daham-iwmi-assessment./README.md

 ## 👨‍💻 Author

-Developed as part of a Deep Learning / Computer Vision internship assessment project.
+Developed as part of a Deep Learning / Computer Vision internship assessment project

-**Technologies**: PyTorch, OpenCV, Streamlit